-Carousel announces its upcoming line-up of workshops and experiences, including ‘Preserving the Japanese Way’: a miso making masterclass with acclaimed author, Nancy Singleton Hachisu
+Carousel announces its upcoming line-up of workshops and experiences, including a miso making masterclass with, Nancy Singleton Hachisu

 Carousel, the revolving creative hub and restaurant in Marylebone, has announced its latest line-up of workshops and experiences, ranging from an exclusive miso making masterclass with best-selling author and renowned authority on Japanese preservation techniques, Nancy Singleton Hachisu, to wildlife drawing, pasta making and modern calligraphy.